 - A project in pvDesign is defined by the first site that is uploaded to that project.

-- The "Clone Design" functionality is an iterative tool that facilitates the modification of specific parameters to optimize a project
+- The "Clone Design" functionality is an iterative tool that facilitates the modification of specific parameters to optimize a project.

-For any other questions or for more information regarding the creation of new projects and designs, you can contact us at the following email: firstname.lastname@example.org
+For any other questions or more information regarding this topic, you can contact us at: email@example.com